Estuary

 This will successfully load your Salesforce data into a Snowflake table.
 For a more detailed guide on how to use Salesforce Bulk API to connect Salesforce to Snowflake, you can read this article.

-Method 3: Using Data Loader
+Method 4: Using Data Loader for Salesforce to Snowflake Integration

 Data Loader is a third-party, web-based application that allows you to easily manage the import/export of data between Salesforce and other systems.
 You can use it to insert, update, delete, or export Salesforce records.
 Data Loader supports operations with large files with up to five million records per sync.